Bark Seghiri

-Bark Seghiri (born August 8, 1978 in Argenteuil, Val-d'Oise) is a French-born Algerian football player who last played as a defender for Panserraikos in the Greek Football League.
+Bark Seghiri (born August 8, 1978) is a French former football player who last played as a defender for Panserraikos in the Greek Football League.

 Career

 He started his career at FC Istres in France.
 He had also played for ES Wasquehal, Iraklis in Greece and APOEL in Cyprus.
 During his spell with APOEL, he won two Championships, one Cup and one Super Cup.

 International career

 Seghiri represented France at the Under-18 level.
-However, being of Algerian origin, he was pre-selected four times by the Algerian National Team but never received a full call-up.
+However, being Algerian by descent, he was pre-selected four times by the Algerian National Team but never received a full call-up.